Eight Limbs of Yoga: A study of much more than exercise – Dr. Christie Smirl

 The writings of Patanjali proposes eight paths of yoga to attain enlightenment.
 These eight steps are guidelines to living a meaningful and purposeful life.
 It is a common mis-belief that yoga is just a form of fitness with pretzel like poses.
 There are actually eight divisions of yogic development and only one of them encompasses poses.
 Let’s take a brief look at all eight recommendations.

 The first limb of yoga are yamas.
 Yamas are abstentions – behaviors to avoid for developing personal purity.
-There are yamas yamas: ahimsa (non-violence), satya (truthfulness), bhramacharia (control of senses), asteya (non-stealing) and aparigraha (non-covetousness).
+There are five yamas: ahimsa (non-violence), satya (truthfulness), brahmacharya (control of senses), asteya (non-stealing) and aparigraha (non-covetousness).

 - Ahimsa: Non-violence includes avoidance of killing, violent actions, self harm, gossip, thoughts of hate or dislike, negative self speak, frowning, mean looks, cruel gestures, harsh speech, rudeness, road rage, harsh criticisms.

 - Satya: Truthfulness includes not telling lies to others or self, keeping your word and aligning actions with words and thoughts.

 - Bhrahmacharya: Control of the senses and restraining from abnormal urges or unhealthy sensual indulgence helps retain energy and prana for practicing higher limbs of yoga such as dharana, dhyana, samadhi, ojas and tejas.